What is the Visa Waiver Program (VWP)?

 Travelers who are known to fall into the dual national category noted above will receive notice via email on or about January 21, 2016 that their current ESTA is no longer valid.
 The Act also requires that all VWP travelers use an electronic passport for travel to the United States by April 1, 2016.

-Finally, the Act includes other changes to the VWP to promote enhanced information sharing of terrorism and criminal data, and use of INTERPOL databases and notices for border screening purposes.
+to the VWP to promote enhanced information sharing of terrorism and criminal

-My Law, LLC
+My Law,

 Immigration & Tax Law Firm